 A typical career path to engineering leadership starts with engineer and progresses through engineer II, senior engineer, staff engineer, to principal engineer.
 Among roles at the executive level are director of engineering, vice president of engineering, chief engineer, and senior vice president of engineering.
 A blog called The Magnet offers a helpful list of types of engineering and engineering roles at all levels.

 Rottman and co-authors note three possible orientations to engineering leadership: technical mastery, collaborative optimization, or organizational innovation.
 Those oriented toward innovation need leadership skills, but Ohio University notes that traditional engineering education has emphasized management over leadership.
-The university also suggests development of such soft skills as communication and people skills.
+The university also suggests the development of such soft skills as communication and people skills.
 Additional leadership characteristics recommended for aspiring engineering leaders include the following:

 Leadership Styles in the Engineering Field